Microngamer/Tickets_Discord_Bot/README.md

 # Ticket-Bot
-This bot has most of the commands from the tickettool.xyz bot
+This bot has most of the commands from the tickettool.xyz bot, if there's any bugs, please DM tristan#2230 on discord

 - After creating a new ticket, you can use all these commands through buttons